 The Hunger Games

 Katniss Everdeen proves herself to be a strong, intelligent and resourceful person who you do not want to mess with.
-After the loss of her father at a young age from a mining accident, Katniss becomes the leader of her household learning to hunt with a bow and arrow to feed her family who live in the Seam, the poorest area in the poorest district.
+After the loss of her father at a young age from a mining accident, Katniss becomes the leader of her household, learning to hunt with a bow and arrow to feed her family who live in the Seam, the poorest area in the poorest district.

-Haymitch begins the story as a drunk mentor who is not much help at the beginning but after making a deal with Katniss and Peeta and seeing that they might have a chance at winning he sobers up and actually does his duty as a mentor by helping them with training and trying to get them sponsors for when they are in the arena.
+Haymitch begins the story as a drunk mentor who is not much help but after making a deal with Katniss and Peeta and seeing that they might have a chance at winning he sobers up and actually does his duty as a mentor by helping them with training and trying to get them sponsors for when they are in the arena.

-The pacing of the novel is also great with the build up to the games having a sense of dread but also anticipation as the reader waits to see what will happen in the arena.
-Once they are in the arena the reader won’t want to put the book down as Katniss is constantly put in dangerous situations that you can’t wait to see how she survives.
-The action in the novel is top tier as well as Katniss’ archery skills give her many ways to handle a situation and no two action scenes are the same as they are all not bloodbath fights with Katniss being smart enough to stay away from those.
+The pacing of the novel is also great with the build up to the games having a sense of dread but also anticipation, as the reader waits to see what will happen in the arena.
+Once they are in the arena, the reader won’t want to put the book down as Katniss is constantly put in dangerous situations that you can’t wait to see how she survives.
+The action in the novel is top tier as well as Katniss’ archery skills gives her many ways to handle a situation and no two action scenes are the same.
+They are all not bloodbath fights with Katniss being smart enough to stay away from those.

 All in all this is one of my favourite books that is gripping and keeps you at the edge of your seat with great violent action, great characters and a dark but interesting world.
 I highly recommend this one.